stgm/course-site/doc/final_grades.md

 Each of those **calculations** may be run for a single student or for all students belonging to a certain schedule.

 The calculations are based on one or more weighed **components**, like the `points` and `exam` components in the example above.
 The final grade as well as component grades are on a 1--10 scheme (0 is used as an "invalid" or "failing" grade).
+A final grade can also be pass/fail instead, which is described under "Pass/fail" below.

 The grades for components are based on the **grades** that have been assigned for individual submissions.
 There are several strategies to calculate a component grade, as described below.